 For tickets and more info, visit the Tournament of Roses official website.

+Experience the magic of the floats before they make their debut in the 2020 Rose Parade.
+During the final stages of preparation, a variety of seeds, bark, fruits and vegetables, grasses and of course, flowers are being applied to the floats by experienced professionals as well as hard working volunteers.
 If you simply want to watch the floats come to life, stop by one of the Decorating Places from December 28-31.
+(Dec.
+31 is advance ticket only.)
 Float viewing will take place at Rosemont Pavilion, located at 700 Seco St. in Pasadena.

 Lawry's Beef Bowl (Dec.
-28-29, 2018)
+28-29, 2019)

 Since its inception prior to the 1957 Rose Bowl Game, the Lawry’s Beef Bowl has become one of college football’s most enduring pre-bowl game traditions, one of the highlights of the week leading up to “The Granddaddy of Them All.”
 The Beef Bowl is a pair of private dinner events hosted annually by Lawry’s The Prime Rib in Beverly Hills, honoring the players and coaches of each Rose Bowl-bound team.
 Attendees include Tournament of Roses officials, the Rose Queen, Royal Court, and media.
 For the first several years, Lawry’s catered the meal on the practice field for the Big Ten teams and fed the Pac-12 champions in the Beverly Hills restaurant.
 Since 1965, both teams have dined in the restaurant on separate evenings prior to the Rose Bowl Game.